Robert F. Vasa

 Robert Francis Vasa (born May 7, 1951) is an American prelate of the Roman Catholic Church.
 On Monday, January 24, 2011, Vasa was named the coadjutor bishop to Bishop Daniel F. Walsh of the Diocese of Santa Rosa in California by Pope Benedict XVI.
 Until then, he had been the fifth bishop of the Diocese of Baker in Oregon.
 On June 30, 2011, Walsh's resignation was accepted by Benedict XVI and Vasa succeeded him as bishop.

-Biography

 Early life

-Robert Vasa was born on May 7, 1951, in Lincoln, Nebraska, to Joe and Leona Vasa.Having decided to become a priest, Vasa in 1972 entered Holy Trinity Seminary in Dallas, Texas.
+Robert Vasa was born on May 7, 1951, in Lincoln, Nebraska, to Joe and Leona Vasa.
+Having decided to become a priest, Vasa in 1972 entered Holy Trinity Seminary in Dallas, Texas.
 He graduated in 1976 with a Master of Divinity degree.

 Priesthood

 Vasa was ordained to the priesthood for the Diocese of Lincoln by Bishop Glennon Flavin on May 22, 1976, at the Cathedral of the Risen Christ in Lincoln.
 After his 1976 ordination, the diocese assigned Vasa served as an assistant pastor at the Risen Christ Parish.
 He also started teaching at Pius X High School in Lincoln.
 The diocese in 1977 moved Vasa to a posting as an advocate on the diocesan marriage tribunal.In 1979, Vasa traveled to Rome to study at the Pontifical Gregorian University.
 He was awarded a Licentiate of Canon Law in 1981.